Active Statistical Inference: Proofs

 \subsection{Proof of Theorem \ref{thm:sequential_general}}

 We follow a similar approach as in the proof of Theorem \ref{thm:m_est_batch}, which is in turn similar to the classical argument for M-estimation \citep[Thm.~5.23]{van2000asymptotic}.
-In this case, the main difference to the classical proof is that the empirical loss $L^{\vv{\pi}}(\theta)$ comprises martingale, rather than i.i.d.~increments.
+The main difference from the classical proof is that the empirical loss \(L^{\vv{\pi}}(\theta)\) is built from martingale, rather than i.i.d. increments.
 We explain the differences relative to the proof of Theorem \ref{thm:m_est_batch}.